mahdi12167/libmini/libmini/qtviewer/README.txt

  System -> Advanced -> Environment Variables -> PATH

-At your option, you can configure Qt to produce static libraries with configure -platform %PLATFORM% -opensource -release -static -no-sql-sqlite -nomake examples -nomake demos
+At your option, you can configure Qt to produce static libraries with configure -platform %PLATFORM% -opensource -release -static -no-libpng -no-sql-sqlite -nomake examples -nomake demos

 !!
 Installation of Libmini Dependencies (Unix/Mac)